World Libertarian Order

-3. The mistake of acting as though one statement is somehow supposed to be a microcosm of an entire work, defining every term and elucidating every principle in one or two sentences.
+3. The mistake of acting as though one statement is a microcosm of an entire work, defining every term and elucidating every principle in one or two sentences.
 If this were possible, one book would summarize an entire library.
 This error leads to superfluous comment resulting from the wrong assumption that specific points have not been covered elsewhere in the work.

 4. The tendency to ignore the actual words a person uses and react to some complex of ideas which the reader brings to the situation rather than what the writer is actually saying.
 This will often involve the reader's simply ignoring words not understood.
-A good collegiate dictionary close at hand is a remedy here.
+A collegiate dictionary close at hand would be a good remedy here.

 5. The problem of not separating the important from the trivial.
 This results in petty and pedantic chit-chat.
 This, especially is helped by first sleeping on the idea.